stevegt/grid-cli/v2/doc/360-genetic-algo.md

 ### Process Outline

 1. **Initialization**:
-   - Generate an initial population of XXX
+   - Generate an initial population of byte sequences, with each sequence consisting of stable heads and evolving tails.

 2. **Fitness Evaluation**:
-   - Evaluate the fitness of each byte sequence (chromosome) using XXX
+   - Evaluate the fitness of each byte sequence (chromosome) using the predefined fitness function that is referenced by the head.

 3. **Selection**:
    - Select the best-fit sequences for reproduction based on their fitness scores.